 Action by owner of damaged or stolen livestock: RCW 4.24.320.
+Additional notes found at www.leg.wa.gov

 9A.56.083 Theft of livestock in the second degree.
 (1) A person who commits what would otherwise be theft of livestock in the first degree but without intent to sell or exchange, and for the person's own use only, is guilty of theft of livestock in the second degree.